spring-projects/spring-ai/CONTRIBUTING.md

 * For already assigned issues (as the assignee is or plans to work on it)
 * For straightforward or polish-style changes

+The pull request title is used to generate the changelog so please use a short and descriptive text with types or filenames enclosed in backticks.
-If your pull request is related to an issue, please mention the related issue with its number in the PR description, for example "Fixes #123".
+If your pull request is related to an issue, please mention the related issue with its number in the PR description (not in the title), for example "Fixes #123".

 Before submitting a pull request: